Turner-Engineering/autosa/README.md

 # Autosa

 Autosa is Tenco software used to automate data acquisition using a signal analyzer (AUTOmated Signal Analysis or AUTOmatic Signal Analyzer).
-This can be pronounced as "Auto Ess Ay" or "au'tosa" (I prefer this one)
+The name is read as a single word with a stress on the second syllable.

+# Installation

+1. Install NI-VISA.
+This allows Autosa to communicate with the instrument.
+2. Download the `install/dist/Autosa.exe` file from this repository and run

+# Guiding Principles

+This software is written to be as "plug-and-play" as possible.
+The more set up steps are required to use the software, the less likely it is to be used.
+This is why it comes packaged as an `.exe` file that just needs to be downloaded and double clicked.
+In this vein, all user interfaces should be as self-explanatory as possible.

 # Development